arnaupujol/malaria_relatedness_importation/README.md

 The R packages required are:
 - dcifer
 - tidyverse
+- moire

 To install them, first install R4.2.3 and RStudio.
-Then, open RStudio and run the following commands:
+Then, open RStudio and run the following commands (install the remotes package before if needed, with `install.packages("remotes")`):
 `install.packages("tidyverse")`
 `install.packages("dcifer")`
+`remotes::install_github("EPPIcenter/moire")`
 Alternatively, you can run this other command to install dcifer:
 `remotes::install_github("EPPIcenter/dcifer", build_vignettes = TRUE, force = TRUE)`